 - Emplacement of a clean soil cap above the impacted soils that will subsequently be improved upon with a five-story mixed use building

-This Remedial Action Plan involved working with a risk assessor to produce lead leaching models based on site specific soil and hydrogeologic data to demonstrate that buried contaminated soils would not impact shallow groundwater.
+This Remedial Action Plan involved working with a risk assessor to produce lead leaching models based on site

 The field implementation involved the deployment of multiple dust monitors for daily air monitoring to confirm that pre-calculated Dust Action Levels were not exceeded, and confirmation soil sampling / lab analysis to verify that the lead impacted soils had been adequately removed.